Zoroastrianism: Middle Persian (Pahlavi)

 Middle Persian and Pahlavi works created in the 9th and 10th century contain many religious Zoroastrian books, as most of the writers and copyists were part of the Zoroastrian clergy.
 The most significant and important books of this era include the Denkard, Bundahishn, Menog-i Khrad, Selections of Zadspram, Jamasp Namag, Epistles of Manucher, Rivayats, Dadestan-i-Denig, and Arda Viraf Namag.
-All Middle Persian texts written on Zoroastrianism during this time period are considered secondary works on the religion, and not scripture.
+The scriptural status and authority of Middle Persian religious texts are disputed among Zoroastrians, as John Hinnells points out that “most Iranians stress the authority of revealed scripture, the Gāthās, rather than the later Pahlavi texts which ‘orthodox’ Parsis value.”

 History

 Zoroaster

-Zoroastrianism was founded by Zoroaster in ancient Iran.
+Zoroastrianism was founded by Zoroaster in ancient Persia (modern day Iran).
 The precise date of the founding of the religion is uncertain and estimates vary wildly from 2000 BCE to "200 years before Alexander".
 Zoroaster was born – in either Northeast Iran or Southwest Afghanistan – into a culture with a polytheistic religion, which featured excessive animal sacrifice and the excessive ritual use of intoxicants.
 His life was influenced profoundly by the attempts of his people to find peace and stability in the face of constant threats of raiding and conflict.
 Zoroaster's birth and early life are little documented but speculated upon heavily in later texts.
 What is known is recorded in the Gathas, forming the core of the Avesta, which contain hymns thought to have been composed by Zoroaster himself.
 Born into the Spitama clan, he refers to himself as a poet-priest and prophet.
-He had a wife, three sons, and three daughters, the numbers of which are gathered from various texts.
+He had a wife, three sons, and three daughters, the numbers of which are gathered from a variety of texts.

-Zoroaster rejected many of the gods of the Bronze Age Iranians and their oppressive class structure, in which the Kavis and Karapans (princes and priests) controlled the ordinary people.
+Zoroaster rejected many of the gods of the Bronze Age Iranians and their oppressive class structure, in which the Kavis and Karapans (princes and priests) controlled the ordinary populace.
 He also opposed cruel animal sacrifices and the excessive use of the possibly hallucinogenic Haoma plant (conjectured to have been a species of ephedra or Peganum harmala), but did not condemn either practice outright, providing moderation was observed.